vabh/JChirp/README.md

-Java wrapper for Twitter API
+Java wrapper for the Twitter API